shazz/shazz.github.io/content/pages/bootsector.md

 ```

 If LDMODE is zero, then the filename in FNAME is searched and loaded.
 If non-zero, then the number of sectors in SECTCNT is loaded, beginning with SSECT.
 FATBUF points to the location in RAM where the FAT and directory is placed.
 FNAME consists of
 eight characters and a three character extension.
-Of course, if bootsector is executable but is not a boot loader the values on bytes from $1E to $3A are not neccesary to be set.
+Of course, if bootsector is executable but is not a boot loader the values on bytes from $1E to $3A are not necessary to be set.

 ### BOOTING

-Upon a cold or warm bootý, microprocessors in the 680x0 series load the initial supervisor stack pointer from the second longword in memory ($4) and begin execution at the PC found in the first longword ($0).
+Upon a cold or warm boot, microprocessors in the 680x0 series load the initial supervisor stack pointer from the second longword in memory ($4) and begin execution at the PC found in the first longword ($0).
 The location this points to is the
 base initialization point for the Atari computers.
 Every Atari computer or TOS clone follows a predefined set of steps to accomplish system initialization.
-The following illustrates these steps leaving out some hardware initialization which is specific to the particular computer line (ST, TT,
+The following illustrates these steps leaving out some hardware initialization which is specific to the particular computer line (ST, TT, Falcon, etc.).
-Falcon, etc.).

- ýA cold boot occurs when the computer system experiences a total loss of power and no memory locations can be considered valid (this can be done artificially by zeroing memory, as is the case with the CTRL_ALT_rightSHIFT-DELETE reset).
-A warm boot
- is a manual restart of the system which can be accomplished via software or the reset button or with CTRL-ALT_DELETE reset.
+ A cold boot occurs when the computer system experiences a total loss of power and no memory locations can be considered valid (this can be done artificially by zeroing memory, as is the case with the CTRL_ALT_rightSHIFT-DELETE reset).
+A warm boot is a manual restart of the system which can be accomplished via software or the reset button or with CTRL-ALT_DELETE reset.

 step / description: